Yes! Guar gum is vegan, as it contains no animal derived ingredients.

 Why Is Guar Gum Important for Vegan Food?

-As in many things, there are many ways to get one thing done (in this case, add a thickening agent)!
+But, there are many ways to get one thing done (in this case, add a thickening agent)!

 - Xanthan gum